Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 if you don't specify your version control system, Github or Gitlab, it will default to Github.

-### The "Default Hacktoberfest run this on my stuff" command
+### The "Default Hacktoberfest run this on my stuff in GitHub" command

 ```sh
 hfest-repo -t <TOKEN> -u <USER> --labels